i67ahmed/hospital_iq_final/README.md

 1.) git clone
 2.) npm i
-3.) npm start or yran start -> to run app a.) npm test or yarn test  -> to see test-output
+3.) npm start or yran start -> to run app (loads in http://localhost:3000) a.) npm test or yarn test  -> to see test-output

 ## Running tests